 Black Banded Sea Krait Facts

-- Within certain portions of its geographic range, you can commonly see a Laticauda semifasciata emerge from the ocean and hang from low tree branches.
+- That truly fascinating, and somewhat startling, fact holds true due to an astounding behavioral trait.
+Within certain portions of its geographic range, you can commonly see a number of individuals of this species emerge from the ocean and hang from low tree branches.

 Black Banded Sea Krait Physical Description

-Large black bands cover the body of the Black Banded Sea Krait.
-The rest of the body may present a variety of colors.
-The end of the tail is flattened and visibly paddle-shaped in nature.
+Most notably, somewhat large black bands cover much of the body of the Black Banded Sea Krait.
+However, the rest of the body often presents a moderately wide variety of colors.
+In addition, the end of the tail of this snake develops as rather flattened and visibly paddle-shaped in nature.

-This snake also possesses lungs large enough to allow it to remain submerged for several hours at a time, yet venture onto land when it wishes to.
+Finally, this snake also possesses fully functional lungs.
+These evolved to a large enough size to allow it to remain submerged for several hours at a time.
+But, this remarkable adaptation also lets it venture onto land when it wishes to.

 - Kingdom: Animalia